styler00dollar/CenDetect/README.md

 # If Anaconda is used, activate env
 conda activate mmdetection

+# compiling mmcv-full will only work if you completed the previous steps
 pip install mmcv-full
-# Download the official mmdetection Code (https://github.com/open-mmlab/mmdetection)
+# Download the mmdetection Code (https://github.com/styler00dollar/Colab-mmdetection)
-# Change `mmdetection/requirements/runtime.txt` file to `pycocotools` instead of `pycocotools; platform_system == "Linux"` and `pycocotools-windows; platform_system == "Windows"`.
-# If you don't change this, it will say that it couldn't find the package "pycocotools"
 # run install within the mmdetection directory
 pip install -e .
 ```